stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ten or even one hundred times.
 SilverStripe CMS can be used in multiple-server architectures to improve scalability and redundancy.

-For more information on how to scale SilverStripe see the [Performance](../../developer_guides/performance/) Gluide.
+For more information on how to scale SilverStripe see the [Performance](/developer_guides/performance) guide.

 ## Client side (CMS) requirements